testruncoder/cv2bugtest/README.md

 # cv2bugtest

-Test code to fix "No Module named 'cv2'" on strealit cloud
+Test code to duplicate the error "No Module named 'cv2'" on strealit cloud